-"The point of a vacation is to get away from it all," said Kenton Brine, NW Insurance Council president.
-"The last thing you want is the double whammy of having an accident, then finding out you don't have the right insurance on your RV or trailer."
+"Summer is camping season in the Northwest, and it has never been more popular," said Kenton Brine, NW Insurance Council president.
+"But what is sure to spoil a weekend in the wild is the double whammy of having an accident, then finding out you don't have the right insurance on your RV or trailer."

 RVs - particularly newer or bigger models - are much more valuable than a car and carry more personal possessions, so your insurance should reflect that.
 Consider insuring your RV on its own policy rather than just adding it to your auto policy.
-A typical Motorhome/RV Insurance policy will cover more than what your Auto policy covers, like your personal possessions inside of your RV, or emergency assistance if you are stranded far from home.
+A typical Motorhome/RV Insurance policy will cover more than what your Auto policy covers, like your personal possessions inside of your RV, or emergency assistance if you are stranded roadside, or far from home.